Choosing the best shipping label printer for your small business

 The drawback of thermal transfer printers is that they tend to cost more both initially and to maintain ribbon replacement and repairs.

-Since each business is unique, it’s up to you whether you require a more robust and costly label printer.
-None of the printers we’re featuring here are thermal transfer printers as they are overkill for many businesses.
+Since each business is unique, it’s up to you whether you require a more robust and costly label printer or a cheaper alternative for quick deliveries.
+None of the printers we’re featuring here are thermal transfer printers as they are overkill for most small businesses.

 Is a thermal label printer worth it?